jupiterobot/pr_zy_train/README.md

 English | [中文](README.zh_CN.md)
 ## Introduction
-[AgiBot X1](https://www.zhiyuan-robot.com/qzproduct/169.html) is a modular humanoid robot with high dof developed and open-sourced by AgiBot.
+PR-ZY is a modular humanoid robot with high dof developed and open-sourced.
 It is built upon AgiBot's open-source framework `AimRT` as middleware and using reinforcement learning for locomotion control.

-This project is about the reinforcement learning training code used by AgiBot X1.
-It can be used in conjunction with the [inference software](https://aimrt.org/) provided with AgiBot X1 for real-robot and simulated walking debugging, or be imported to other robot models for training.
+This project is about the reinforcement learning training code.
+It can be used in conjunction with the [inference software](https://aimrt.org/) provided for real-robot and simulated walking debugging, or be imported to other robot models for training.
 ![](doc/id.jpg)

 ## Start